fluxfederation/on_form/README.md

 end
 ```

 You can also define your own method over the top of the `attr_reader`.
-Just remember it will be called more than once, so it should be idempotent.
+Just remember it will be called more than once, so it must be idempotent.

 ### Validations